 Most recovery plans follow a series of steps that help walk people through the various stages of the recovery process.
 Successful recovery depends on the ability to renew the body, mind, and soul, and our plan touches on all three aspects.
 We also tailor everyone’s addiction recovery steps to meet individual needs, so each patient may enjoy a unique process that works specifically for him or her.
-You can read more about addiction treatment by clicking here.

 Most Common Addiction Recovery Steps

 Detox programs are a vital first step of any drug or alcohol recovery program.
 The primary purpose of detox is to rid the body of all traces of alcohol or drugs that may remain in the system.
 Depending on the substance and the frequency of use, withdrawal symptoms can often be severe or even life-threatening.

 Experienced staff can provide medical assistance to ease the agony of severe withdrawal.
 The detox goal is to get people through the process as safely and comfortably as possible.
 Detox serves to cleanse the body while the subsequent steps in our recovery program help to cleanse and fortify the mind.